Azure/azure-sdk/docs/rust/implementation.md

 In all options above except if merely re-exposing public APIs without alteration:

-{% include requirement/MUST id="rust-client-convenience-telemetry-telemeter" %} must telemeter the convenience client methods just like any service client methods.
+{% include requirement/MUST id="rust-client-convenience-telemetry-telemeter" %} telemeter the convenience client methods just like any service client methods.

 ### Tests {#rust-client-tests}